facebookresearch/faiss/README.md

 ## Building

 The library is mostly implemented in C++, with optional GPU support provided via CUDA, and an optional Python interface.
 It compiles with a Makefile.
-See INSTALL.md for details.
+See [INSTALL](INSTALL) for details.

 ## How Faiss works